openmls/openmls/book/src/user_manual/create_group.md

 {{#include ../../../openmls/tests/book_code.rs:create_key_package}}
 ```

-After that, the group can be created either using a pattern:
+After that, the group can be created either using a config:

 ```rust,no_run,noplayground
 {{#include ../../../openmls/tests/book_code.rs:alice_create_group}}